-Belize’s strategic location in Central America makes it an ideal jump off point for those wishing to travel to Guatemala and other countries in Central America.
+Belize’s strategic location in Central America makes it an ideal jump off point for those wishing to travel to Guatemala and neighboring countries.
 Guatemala is undergoing rapid development even in the once neglected areas such as El Peten and Izabal which border the country in the west and south respectively.
 With easy access into and out of Guatemala, many travelers prefer to visit Belize and from here cross over into Guatemala.

-This trip across a portion of the Gulf of Honduras is about two hours.
+For those wishing for a faster trip, water taxis cross a portion of the Gulf of Honduras in about two hours.
 Our Belize.com correspondent describes Puerto Barrios in Guatemala as a better Belize City.
 Much safer and far more bang for the buck.
 It has a deep water port, excellent tourist destinations, several malls and excellent and safe nightlife.
-For travelers on a budget who wish to avoid high airfares, it is an economical route into Guatemala and Central America.
-Pullman type air conditioned buses depart daily from this municipality for the capital Guatemala city and the border with Honduras.
+For travelers on a budget who wish to avoid high airfares, Belize is an economical route into Guatemala and Central America.
+Pullman type air conditioned buses depart daily from the Melchor de Mencos municipality for the capital Guatemala city and the borders with Honduras, El Salvador and Mexico.

 Western Belize – Melchor De Mencos At Guatemala Border

 Most traffic between Guatemala and Belize is in the west, five miles from the last major population center Benque Viejo del Carmen.
 The Belize customs and immigration offices are about 200 yards from a bridge that crosses the Mopan River into the Guatemalan municipality called Melchor de Mencos, Peten.